 Trixie, the HR payroll manager, calls Zeke into her cubicle after reviewing Zeke’s payroll records for the upcoming paycheck.
 Trixie proceeds to tell him that because the combination of the hours worked and holiday pay exceed 80 hours he cannot use sick time according to “labor law” to pad his hours.
 So Trixie tells him that he will be paid for the 75 hours worked plus the 8 hours of holiday pay for a total of 83 hours and since 3 of those hours exceed the 40 hours per week threshold to receive overtime pay he will receive overtime on those 3 hours.
 Zeke, unsurprisingly, felt like Trixie was wrong and sought out some advice from a Dallas overtime pay lawyer.

 I didn’t write “wrong” three times just for effect.
 She is wrong on three issues.

 1. An employer does not have to pay overtime on paid leave time in Texas

 Trixie’s first and least significant mistake is believing the employer must pay for overtime on paid leave time.
-Under the FLSA and Texas Payday Law, an employer is not required to include any paid leave time in the calculation of hours worked to determine whether the employee has worked hours entitled to the overtime rate of 1.5 times the regular rate of pay.
+Under the FLSA and Texas Payday Law, an employer is not required to include any paid leave time when calculating overtime pay.
 An employer can choose to include paid leave time in that calculation if it wants.
 Here, it does not appear Acme has such a policy.
 Trixie is just misinformed.

 There’s no harm to Zeke if Acme wants to give employees a more generous pay calculation than the law requires; but Trixie is probably costing Acme more in payroll than necessary.
 She could also expose Acme to various liabilities for discrimination and pay claims by employees or terminated employees if she is not applying that calculation to all employees.